AlexandraAncaGabor/huawei-health-app-final-project/README.md

 ## 🤔 Why These Tests Were Chosen

 Test scenarios were selected by analyzing:

-•⁠  ⁠User value of features
+- ⁠User value of features;
-•⁠  ⁠Likelihood of failure
+- ⁠Likelihood of failure

 ## 📋 Test Coverage Overview